nasa-fornax/fornax-demo-notebooks/README.md

 ## Content contributing

-In this repository, we use Jupytext and MyST Markdown Notebooks.
+In this repository, we follow the standard practice of the Scientific Python ecosystem and use Jupytext and MyST Markdown Notebooks.
 You will need ``jupytext`` installed for your browser to recognise the markdown files as notebooks (see more about the motivation and technicalities e.g. here: https://numpy.org/numpy-tutorials/content/pairing.html).

 If you already have an ``ipynb`` file, convert it to Markdown using the following command, and commit only the markdown file to the repo: